DEMI-Buddy/chantelise-repacker/README.md

-# Recettear Repacker
+# Chantelise Repacker

-A set of scripts to unpack and repack Recettear game files
+A set of scripts to unpack and repack Chantelise game files

+(Based on UnrealPowerz's recettear-repacker code)

 ## How it works